liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - I feel like formatting and storing state should be all part of the responsibility of the edit text.

+- What if machines were aware of their parents (such as MachineLinker or Config), they possibly this could do something good, is this valid?

 - With this architecture, whether observe methods are called is decided outside the scope of presenter.
 Is this okay?